thirdweb-dev/modular-contracts/design-document.md

 An Module is compatible to install in a Core if:

-1. all of the Module’s callback functions (specified in ModuleConfig) are included in the Core’s supported callbacks (specified in IModularCore.getSupportedCallbackFunctions).
+1. all of the Module’s callback functions (specified in ModuleConfig) are included in the Core’s supported callbacks (specified in ICore.getSupportedCallbackFunctions).

    This is because we assume that an Module only specifies a callback function in its ModuleConfig when it expects a Core to call it.